 The building functions exceptionally well due to detailed design resolution and attention to acoustic performance.
 The acoustic operable wall between the raised stage and auditorium allows both spaces to be used concurrently with no noise intrusion.

-Following on from the 2015 College Master Plan, WRA are currently documenting a new Science and Technology building for Whitefriars College.
+Following on from the 2015 College Master Plan, the new Science and Technology building for Whitefriars College is nearing completion.

-Due for construction in 2017, the new three-level building will bring together the disciplines of Science and Technology in a new facility.
+The new three-level building brings together the disciplines of Science and Technology in a new facility.

 The building incorporates Science Labs, Materials Technology spaces and introduces Food Technology to the College for the first time.
 A 200 seat lecture theatre and new functions space is included.